Lorehaven: How I Masked My Mental Health through Costume Design

 I recently took an anonymous survey on the topic of female lust.
 The point of this post is to discuss my survey, it’s results, and what some of my own conclusions are.

 Testimonies of sexual addiction of more than ten friends in the past decade have made me rethink what I’ve been taught about lust.
-Thirty-one women filled out the deeply personal survey, and now more than ever, I think this is an issue that women in the church can no longer ignore.
+Thirty-eight women filled out the deeply personal survey, and now more than ever, I think this is an issue that women in the church can no longer ignore.
 We have become isolated and alone in our temptations and sins which cripples our ability to overcome them.

 Here are a few stats from this survey:

-• 29 out of 31 struggle with lust
+• 87.5% struggle with lust

-• 22 out of 31 think that masturbation is wrong
+• 78% think that masturbation is wrong

-• All are Christian
+• 97% are Christians

 Some weightier issues: